HaakonME/moodle-booktool_importepub/README.md

 3. Click on the "Import chapters from ebook" link under "Administration" > "Book administration" on the left.

-4. Select the EPUB file and click on "Import".
+4. Select the Microsoft Word file and click on "Import".

-### Create new books from EPUB ebooks
+### Create new books from Microsoft Word files

 This functionality is only available with Moodle 2.5 and later.